-The Tomb Sweeping Festival, (also known as the Qingming Festival) may have just passed, but that’s no reason why you can’t enjoy its most famous snack.
+Today’s Tomb Sweeping Festival (also known as the Qingming Festival) is an opportunity to enjoy its most famous snack: Qingtuan (青团)

 To make this snack, local people mash fresh mugwort leaves and mix them with flour.
 Then, sweet red bean filling is wrapped into the dough.
 After steaming, the Qingming dumpling becomes soft and delicate, with a mellow taste.